Amelia-Lopez/pandapi/README.md

 ```

 ### Build an Executable JAR
-To build the pandapi.jar (written to $repo/build/libs) with all of the necessary dependencies included:
+To build the pandapi.jar (written to repo dir: build/libs) with all of the necessary dependencies included:

 ```console
 gradle build